How to Secure Your Internet Connection: Ultimate Guide

 How do I stop weak security on my Wi-Fi?

 The solution to weak security on a Wi-Fi network depends on the specific cause.
-For example, if the weakness is due to the obsolete encryption protocols on an old router, then upgrading to a newer one with at least WPA2 encryption is the best solution.
+For example, if the weakness is due to the obsolete encryption protocols on an old router, then upgrading to a newer one with at least WPA2 or WPA3 encryption is the best solution.

 Stay updated Subscribe to our digest to learn useful privacy tips, get the best deals and receive ClearVPN updates straight into your inbox.